AlanChu61/PokedexExplore/proposal.md

     - Comment can be edited/deleted by the user(U/D)
     - If there are 3 comments, pokemon will be happy to level up.
 (U)
 - User can sign up, log in, log out
-- User can setup profile
+- User can create profile

 ### 2.0